-University Studies is the home of University-wide academic programs and activities that include the following: a nationally recognized, interdisciplinary, general education curriculum, the All-University Curriculum (AUC); a part-time, adult degree-completion program, the Bachelor of Arts in University Studies (B.U.S.); an interdisciplinary Bachelor of Arts in Multimedia Web Design and Development; ABA-approved paralegal studies at the certificate, associate, and bachelor levels; an Associate in Arts in Liberal Arts; and academic advising programs in Pre-Medical Professions and Pre-Law.
+University Studies is the home of University-wide academic programs and activities that include the following: a nationally recognized, interdisciplinary, general education curriculum, the University Interdisciplinary Studies (UIS); a part-time, adult degree-completion program, the Bachelor of Arts in University Studies (B.U.S.); a bachelor's degree with Montessori education concentration; an ABA-approved paralegal studies at the certificate, associate, and bachelor levels; an Associate in Arts in Liberal Arts; and academic advising programs in Pre-Medical Professions and Pre-Law.
 In addition, University Studies includes the Center for Reading and Writing (CRW) that assists students in writing and study skills; an intensive English program, the English Language Institute (ELI), for those students whose primary language is not English; and a cocurricular student Mock Trial team.

 University Studies offers a Paralegal Studies program approved by the American Bar Association.
 The program, which began at Hartford College for Women in 1974, was the first legal training program for paralegals in Connecticut.
 It provides rigorous training in legal specialty courses in preparation for one of the fastest-growing careers in this country.